ShvetalPandya-Labs/ComputerVision_Social_Distance_Measurement/README.md

 # CV : Social Distance Measurement (and Mask detection as Future work) in Surveillance Video Footages

+# Modules of Project
 - (1) Calibration: transformation of perspective view into bird’s-eye (top-down) view
 - (2) Detection: Open Source pedestrian detection network based on the Faster R-CNN architecture
 - (3) Measurement

+### Note :
-current Status : Completed step-1 and partially completed step-2
+This project is on middle stage of development.
+Current Status of the project is : Completed step-1 and partially completed step-2

 ### Dataset Links :